eugenio412/docker-yourls-sqlite/README.md

 A later version from Flameborn was to me impossible to use as the 1.7.10 at this time is not released as far as I know.

 this container is very lightweight due to the use of SQlite instead of Mysql.
+A new container uses 21MB of RAM only.

 Guide: